johanbrandhorst/blog/content/page/presentations.md

 <div class="wrap">
     <iframe src="//www.youtube.com/embed/AgHdVPSty7k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-### How and why you should move to Go (Form3 Tech Podcast) <a name="form3-podcast"></a>

-A discussion with Kevin Holditch and Andy Kuszyk from Form3 about why we enjoy using Go, and how others can get started with Go.

-<iframe height="200px" width="100%" frameborder="no" scrolling="no" seamless src="https://player.simplecast.com/8ac266a7-56fa-434e-911d-eea48239dec1?dark=true"></iframe>

 ### Writing REST services for the gRPC-curious (GoWest 2020) <a name="gateway-gowest"></a>